rikaitan/rikaitan.github.io/docs/advanced.md

 You can add a custom URL from which audio will be fetched.
 One use case for this is getting audio from [Forvo](https://forvo.com/), currently the largest online pronunciation database.

+Custom URL supports the following replacement patterns:

+- `{term}`: The current entry's headword.

+- `{reading}`: The reading for the headword.

+- `{language}`: The iso code of the current language setting.

 ---

 ## Advanced Options